Grevillea dolichopoda

 Grevillea dolichopoda is a species of flowering plant in the family Proteaceae and is endemic to the south-west of Western Australia.
 It is a low-lying shrub with linear to more or less cylindrical leaves and groups up to four red and orange flowers with a red, green-tipped style.

 Description

 Grevillea dolichopoda is a low-lying shrub that typically grows to a height of 30–60 cm.
 Its leaves are linear to more or less cylindrical, 25–70 mm long and 1–2.5 mm wide with the edges rolled under, enclosing the lower surface.
 The flowers are arranged in groups of up to four, 20–40 mm long on a hairy rachis about 1 mm long.
 The flowers are red and orange with a green-tipped, red style, the pistil 23–24 mm long.
-Flowering occurs from April to November and the fruit is a oval follicle about 12 mm long with a few shaggy hairs.
+Flowering occurs from April to November and the fruit is an oval follicle about 12 mm long with a few shaggy hairs.